matiaspakua/tech.notes.io/pages/books/book_extreme_programming_explained.md

 4. Careful thought woruld lead to a good enough answer, but experience would lead to a better answer.
 5. Another factor in deciding when to design is the "cost".
 If you design early, the initial cost the design is simply the time you spend.
 6. A particulary important design problem is the design of databases.
 Here is a good process:
-	- Start with a empty dababase.
+   a.
+Start with a empty dababase.
- 	- Use automated script to create a V0 (flyway, liquibase, etc)
+   b.
+Use automated script to create a V0 (flyway, liquibase, etc)
-  	- Sequentially number the scripts.
+   c.
+Sequentially number the scripts.

 ![](../../images/database_change_management.png)